Polytoria/Docs/docs/objects/game/Game.md

 ### LocalInstanceCount:int { property }

-The amount of instances currently loaded on the client.
+The number of instances currently loaded on the client.

 **Example**